Ashvamedha Yajna The Obscene Ritual

 “…Since the horse is dead, the chief queen herself takes the penis [Shishan] of the dead horse and places it into her Vagina [Yoni].
 She asks the horse to release semen in her [by saying] ‘May the vigorous male [horse], layer of semen, release semen in me’…” Commentary by Mahidhara on Yajur Veda 23.20

-Unlike those two rebuttals, the classical scholar Mahidhara did not give his personal interpretation.
-He interpreted these Ashvamedha verses in accordance with Yajur Veda and Brahmana.
-Dr. B.R.
-Ambedkar also wrote,
+In contrast to the aforementioned rebuttals, the classical scholar Mahidhara refrained from offering personal interpretations.
+Instead, he analyzed the Ashvamedha verses in accordance with the Yajur Veda and Brahmana.
+Similarly, Dr. B.R.
+Ambedkar also addressed this issue, stating,

 “Another instance of obscenity which disfigured the religion of the Ancient Aryans is connected with the Ashvamedha Yajna or the horse sacrifice.
 A necessary part of the Ashvamedha was the introduction of the Sepas (penis) of the Medha (dead horse) into the Yoni (vagina) of the chief wife of the Yajamana (the sacrificer) accompanied by the recital of long series of Mantras by the Brahmin priests.
 A Mantra in the Vajasaneya Samhita (xxiii.
 18) shows that there used to be a competition among the queens as to who was to receive this high honour of being served by the horse.
 Those who want to know more about it will find it in the commentary of Mahidhara on the Yejur-Veda where he gives full description of the details of this obscene rite which had formed a part of the Aryan religion.”
 Dr. B.R.
 Ambedkar, Riddle no 23, p.295, Vol 4, Riddles in Hinduism